Wine Cooler

 Can I use sparkling wine instead of regular wine for a Wine Cooler?

-What type of wine works best for a Wine Cooler?
+What types of wine work best in a Wine Cooler?

-Is it possible to make a non-alcoholic Wine Cooler?
+Can I make a non-alcoholic version of a Wine Cooler?

-How can I customize my Wine Cooler for different occasions?
+How can I customize my Wine Cooler for different flavors?